Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/app-extension.md

 ## Adding the AEP mobile extensions

 Adding the Mobile SDK to your App Extension works the same way as adding the Mobile SDK to your application.
-This tutorial explains installing the SDK using Cocoapods.

-1. Add a new target in your podfile for your app extension, then add the Adobe pods to the newly added App Extension target in the Podfile.
+1. In the Podfile, add a new target for your app extension and include the Adobe pods:

 ```
 target 'YourApp' do